 SUMMARY: Chapter 19 of the North American Free Trade Agreement ("NAFTA") provides for the establishment of a roster of individuals to serve on binational panels convened to review final determinations in antidumping or countervailing duty ("AD/CVD") proceedings and amendments to AD/CVD statutes of a NAFTA Party.
 The United States annually renews its selections for the Chapter 19 roster.
-Applications are invited from eligible individuals wishing to be included on the roster for the period April 1, 2007 through March 31, 2008.
+Applications are invited from eligible individuals wishing to be included on the roster for the period April 1, 2016, through March 31, 2017.

-DATES: Applications should be received no later than December 6, 2006.

-ADDRESSES: Applications should be submitted (i) electronically, to FR0501@ustr.eop.gov, Attn: "Chapter 19 Roster Applications" in the subject line, or (ii) by fax to Sandy McKinzy at 202-395-3640.
+DATES: Applications should be received no later than November 20, 2015.
+ADDRESSES: Applications should be submitted (i) electronically to www.regulations.gov, docket number USTR-2015-0017 or (ii) by fax, to Sandy McKinzy at (202) 395-3640.

-FOR FURTHER INFORMATION CONTACT:

-Jeffrey G. Weiss, Assistant General Counsel, Office of the United States Trade Representative, (202) 395-4498.
+FOR FURTHER INFORMATION CONTACT: Katherine Wang, Assistant General Counsel, Office of the United States Trade Representative, (202) 395-6214.